hartwigmedical/hmftools/patient-db/README.md

 ## Use Queries

-After connecting to the PURPLE database (eg `mysql -u purple_reader -p -d patientdb`), you can query the following PURPLE tables:
+After connecting to the PURPLE database (eg `mysql -u reader -p -d patientdb`), you can query the following PURPLE tables:

 ```
 SELECT * FROM purity WHERE sampleId = 'COLO829T';